 And there it is.
 Something that had been designed to show her love to me had turned into something that demonstrated my perceived lack of love for her.
 Um, how did that happen?
 Stupid coupons.
-Back into the junk drawer until you're more convenient to my wife – maybe on our twentieth anniversary getaway trip… in 2018.
+Back into the junk drawer until you're more convenient to my wife – once the kids are out of the house.

 So, in need of unconditional promises I could count on, I pulled out the old concordance seeking out scriptures about which I could pray: "Look what I found.
 Do you think I could redeem this tonight?"